What is a Sports Rehabilitator?

 - Provide appropriate sport and remedial massage in a sport & exercise context

-Anyone who undertakes sports or exercise can benefit from Sports Therapy.
-A Sports Therapist is primed to prevent as well as recognise injury and illness, and work with you to manage and treat any symptoms, and can also help you achieve optimal and efficient performance in a specific sport.
+Anyone who undertakes sports or exercise can benefit from Sports Rehabilitation.
+A Sports Rehabilitator is primed to prevent as well as recognise injury and illness, and work with you to manage and treat any symptoms, and can also help you achieve optimal and efficient performance in a specific sport.

 Athletic training schedules aim to enhance skill, strength, stamina, suppleness and speed by gradually increasing the level of exertion.
 This subjects the body to controlled overuse which can create problems and imbalances in the soft tissues.
 These muscle imbalances often go undiagnosed until they are serious enough to cause pain or discomfort.